 Emma was born and raised in Southern California and was recruited to play varsity basketball at Drew.
 When she came out for a visit, she fell in love with the beautiful campus and the many opportunities Drew offered.
 She took one course in Economics, with the whole Guns and Butter Equation, and it clicked.
-I found something I aligned with in school, before that she was uncertain.
 She started in Economics but she became a Business Studies major when Drew added that as a major.
 She said, “The business courses I took were super attractive for me to learn what I wanted to do next in Business.
-I ended up doing the Semester on Wall Street, Corporate Finance and Accounting which ultimately was the path I went down.
+I ended up doing the Semester on Wall Street, and taking courses in Corporate Finance and Accounting which ultimately was the path I went down.
 The exposure was invaluable.”
 After the Semester on Wall Street she thought she might want to be an Equities Trader, but when the Recession hit in 2008 and the banks started collapsing, she decided to choose accounting as a safer option.At the time, there were a lot of people dealing with job loss or stressful situations because of the mortgage meltdown.

 She was part of the DREW ECONOMICS AND BUSINESS SOCIETY (DEBS) and Emma said, “DEBS was an interesting first step in understanding how connections were so important.
 My parents always said network, network, network, make sure you don’t forget people, and never burn a bridge.
 Economics Prof. Marc Tomljanovich could call someone on a Saturday and a student would have a job interview on a Tuesday.
 He could impact people’s lives.
 It was a good experience to recognize how important networking is to get a job.”
-She said that all the Economics and Business professors were excellent, but she said, Prof. Marc Tomljanovich and Jennifer Olmsted were very supportive mentors.
+Emma said that all the Economics and Business professors were excellent at Drew, but she said, Prof. Marc Tomljanovich and Jennifer Olmsted were particularly supportive.

-Emma did a few internships.
-Her first, between her freshman and sophomore year, was with a Los Angeles CPA firm, Clumeck Stern, found through a family friend.
-In this internship she assisted where needed.
-Between sophomore and junior year, her second internship was with Hartford on the property and casualty side learning how to do business underwriting.
-She felt she was hired at Hartford because she was a unique candidate because she came from a small liberal arts college like Drew.
-The third year she went back to Clumeck Stern because she really enjoyed it and developed a strong mentorship out of that internship.
-She became a CPA because of the influence of a mentor in that internship.
+Emma’s first internship was with a Los Angeles CPA firm, Clumeck Stern, where she assisted when needed.
+Her second internship was with Hartford on the property and casualty side learning how to do business underwriting.
+She felt she was hired at Hartford because she was a unique candidate from a small liberal arts college like Drew.
+She then went back to Clumeck Stern because she really enjoyed it and she became a CPA because of the influence of a mentor in that internship.

 Emma played on the Varsity BASKETBALL team at Drew and it was a great experience for her.
 She said, “Being a student and a college athlete is difficult but it really built the foundation of my adult life.
 The structure, determination, and discipline that it takes to be the best at something taught me a lot about business.
 The intensity in college is greater than high school.
 In college you wake up at 5 a.m. and run in the gym with your teammates.
 It’s a humbling experience to play competitive sports in college because you’re not the best, you’re not going to be the best.
 There is always someone better than you, so you figure out how to work really hard just to compete.
 I love seeing people on a team working together because in your adult life you’re constantly working with other people to get things done.”

-What inspired you to go for your Master’s in Accounting at University of Southern California?
+What inspired you to go for your Master’s in Accounting at the University of Southern California?

-I looked at the path to become a CPA in the state of California and I needed 150 credit hours.
+I looked at the path to become a Certified Public Accountant in the state of California and I needed an additional 150 credit hours.
 I was short about a year of school work.
 A Master’s in Accounting would put me right down the path to be a CPA.
-I didn’t think I’d get in because at that time they were the # 1 graduate school for accounting, but I did okay during the in-person interview.
-It was a very challenging program, especially coming from a small liberal arts college.
+I didn’t think I’d get in because at that time USC was the # 1 graduate school for accounting, but I did well during the in-person interview.
+It was a very challenging program.

-I’m responsible for the accounting and financial reporting.
-I report directly to the Chief Financial Officer and I ensure that the financial statements are accurate each month and my team is responsible for all the general ledger transaction details which makes up the financial statements.
+I’m responsible for the accounting and financial reporting for the company and report directly to the Chief Financial Officer.
+I ensure that the financial statements are accurate each month and my team is responsible for all the general ledger transaction details which make up the financial statements.